Vauxhall Corsa-e hatchback review

 From its inception, the latest Corsa was designed to accommodate both combustion engines or an electric powertrain without major sacrifices in any area.
 Thanks to Vauxhall’s recent change of ownership, the Corsa-e is actually based on the same building blocks as the Peugeot e-208.

-The Corsa-e has the same 50kWh battery pack and potent 134bhp electric motor, giving it a range of just over 200 miles and a 0-62mph-time of 8.1 seconds.
+The Corsa-e has the same 50kWh battery pack and potent 134bhp electric motor, giving it a range of up to 222 miles and a 0-62mph-time of 8.1 seconds.
 Like the Peugeot, it can also accept rapid charging of up to 100kW, which will top up the battery pack to 80% in 30 minutes when you need to add range quickly.
 The suspension has been stiffened to compensate for the extra weight of the batteries, and while the ride is slightly choppy as a result, the Corsa-e also feels planted and precise on a twisting road.

-Sit inside, and the Corsa-e is virtually identical to the conventional petrol models, even if only the higher-spec SE Nav Premium, SRI Nav Premium and Elite Nav Premium trim levels are offered.
+Sit inside, and the Corsa-e is virtually identical to the conventional petrol models, even if only the higher-spec SE Premium, SRI Premium and Elite Premium trim levels are offered.
 That means every Corsa-e is well equipped, with alloy wheels, LED headlights, climate control, lane departure warning and a touchscreen infotainment system as standard.
-The quality of the design and materials doesn't quite match up to the electric Corsa's hefty price tag though, with rivals like the Honda e and MINI Electric feeling more special inside.
+The quality of the design and materials doesn't quite match up to the electric Corsa'sprice tag though, with rivals like the Honda e and MINI Electric feeling more special inside.

 A clean-sheet design means interior space is less compromised than early older electric models, which often had batteries crammed under the back seats and boot floor.
 Passenger room is as good as you'd expect for a five-door supermini, and the boot is a decent size too.

 Unlike the regular Corsa, the Corsa-e has an 18-cell module battery pack positioned under its front and rear seats.
-With a capacity of 50kWh, this can propel the electric Corsa for up to 209 miles, according to Vauxhall, but a range of 150-170 miles is more likely in normal conditions.
+With a capacity of 50kWh, this can propel the electric Corsa for up to 222 miles, according to Vauxhall, but a range of 150-170 miles is more likely in normal conditions.
 This is on a par with the Peugeot e-208 (with an identical battery and motor) and quite a bit more than the Honda e (137 miles) and MINI Electric (145 miles), but the Renault ZOE trumps them all with a 245-mile range.
+The Vauxhall's official range was improved slightly (up from 209 miles) in late 2021, thanks to optimisation of the car's heating system, transmission and low rolling resistance tyres.

 The Corsa-e can be charged at up to 100kW using public rapid-charging stations, with a 15-80% top-up taking around 30 minutes.
 A 7.4kW 'Mode 3' cable comes as standard, along with a 2.3kW cable for charging from a three-pin socket.
 A 3.4kW 'Mode 2' cable for speedier home charging will also be offered as an option.
 Using a 7.4kW wallbox an overnight charge takes around 7.5 hours.

-Ongoing running costs should be much lower than for a petrol or diesel supermini, but the Corsa-e will be more expensive to lease, costing around £300 per month.
-The Corsa-e is exempt from VED (road tax) but it's business drivers who could stand to gain the most because Benefit-in-Kind (BiK) is free for EVs in the 2020/21 financial year.
+Ongoing running costs should be much lower than for a petrol or diesel supermini, but the Corsa-e will be more expensive to lease - unless you get one of the good deals that come up from time to time.
+The Corsa-e is exempt from VED (road tax) but it's business drivers who could stand to gain the most because Benefit-in-Kind (BiK) is a mere fraction of what you'd pay on a petrol or diesel Corsa.
 Insurance may be more costly because the Corsa-e sits in groups 24-25, while even the top petrol Corsa is only in group 17.

 With 134bhp and 260Nm of torque, the electric motor in the Corsa-e certainly looks good on paper, boasting ‘warm hatch’ levels of power.
 It does have a bit more work to do, though, because the electric Corsa weighs around 350kg more than the petrol model.
 Still, the Corsa-e gets from 0-62mph in a brisk 8.1 seconds and its 93mph top speed means it's well within its comfort zone on the motorway.
 Even more telling is the acceleration around town; 0-30mph takes 2.8 seconds, making the Corsa-e feel very spritely when pulling away from junctions and traffic lights.